EdyTheCow/docker-pterodactyl/README.md

 ### Setting up the daemon
 Navigate to admin control panel and add a new `Location`.
 Then navigate to `Nodes` and create a node.
 - Set `FQDN` to `node.DOMAIN` you specified earlier
-- Set the node to `Behind Proxy`
+- Set it to `Behind Proxy`
 - Set the `Daemon Port` to `443`

-Navigate to `Configuration` tab and copy the contents into `daemon/config/core.json`.
-Edit `core.json` and change `remote base` url from `http` to `https`
+- Set `Daemon Server File Directory` to `/srv/docker/pterodactyl-docker/data/daemon/data`

-Change `sftp path` to `/srv/docker/pterodactyl-docker/data/daemon/data`.
-Full path is required so SFTP is able to access the daemon data.
-Make sure it matches your `CONTAINER_DAEMON_DATA` variable path!
+Click `Create Node` and Navigate to `Configuration` tab and copy the contents into `daemon/config/core.json`.

 <b>Start the daemon</b><br />
  ```